paritytech/parity-bridge/README.md

 ### build

+requires `rust` and `cargo`: [installation instructions.](https://www.rust-lang.org/en-US/install.html)

-requires `solc` to be in `$PATH`. [installation instructions](https://solidity.readthedocs.io/en/develop/installing-solidity.html)
+requires `solc` to be in `$PATH`: [installation instructions.](https://solidity.readthedocs.io/en/develop/installing-solidity.html)

+assuming you've cloned the bridge (`git clone git@github.com:paritytech/parity-bridge.git`) and are in the project directory (`cd parity-bridge`) run:

 ```
 cargo build -p bridge-cli --release
 ```

+to install copy `../target/release/bridge` into a folder that's in your `$PATH`.

-### cli options
+### run

 ```
-Ethereum-Kovan bridge.
-    Copyright 2017 Parity Technologies (UK) Limited

-Usage:
-    bridge --config <config> --database <database>
+bridge --config config.toml --database db.toml
-    bridge -h | --help

-Options:
-    -h, --help           Display help message and exit.
 ```

 - `--config` - location of the configuration file. configuration file must exist
 - `--database` - location of the database file. if there is no file at specified location, new bridge contracts will be deployed and new database will be created

 ### configuration [file example](./examples/config.toml)